wrightedu/CSE-Discord-Bot/CONTRIBUTING.md

 ### Dependencies

-This Discord bot requires the dependecies listed in [REQUIREMENTS.txt](REQUIREMENTS.txt).
+This Discord bot requires the dependencies listed in [REQUIREMENTS.txt](REQUIREMENTS.txt).
 Any time a new dependency is added or an old one is updated, REQUIREMENTS.txt should be updated accordingly.

 You can `pip install -r REQUIREMENTS.txt` to install all dependencies in one command.
 We recommend using an environment, either a Python built-in environment or [Anaconda](https://www.anaconda.com/products/individual).